 ELI's lawyers demystify the legal jargon, explaining to journalists and policymakers what new court rulings will mean for environmental law and for environmental protection on the ground.
 We analyze proposed legislative changes for their likely impacts on the environment and public health.
 Through our research, we promote broad access to courts by citizens.
 We collaborate with progressive organizations working to safeguard and advance environmental and other federal protections.
 And we engage with law schools and law students to help ensure that the next generation of lawyers, judges, and legislators will work to defend the legitimacy of environmental law.

 ELI conducts a nationwide student writing competition on constitutional environmental law.
-To learn more about the competition, now entering its eleventh year, click here.
+To learn more about the competition, now entering its twelfth year, click here.

 Challenges to Environmental Protection in the Courts